Health officials warn about ‘Dragon’s Breath’ fad

 Don’t imitate a fire-breathing dragon by eating cereal supercooled with liquid nitrogen, Suffolk health officials warned Thursday.

-The “Dragon’s Breath” effect appears because chewing the extremely cold cereal puffs condenses moisture that looks like smoke when someone exhales, Suffolk County Commissioner of Health Services Dr. James Tomarken said in a statement.
+What is being called “Dragon’s Breath” happens when chewing the extremely cold cereal puffs condenses moisture that looks like smoke when someone exhales, Suffolk County Commissioner of Health Services Dr. James Tomarken said in a statement.

 Nassau’s Department of Health said it was not allowing restaurants to serve this food fad.